-Some allergy problems - such as a mild case of hay fever - may not need any treatment.
-Sometimes allergies can be controlled with the occasional use of an over-the-counter medication.
-However, sometimes allergies can interfere with day-to-day activities or decrease the quality of life.
-Allergies can even be life threatening.
+Some allergy problems – such as a mild case of hay fever – may not need any treatment.
+Sometimes your allergies can be controlled with the occasional use of an over-the-counter medication.
+However, sometimes allergies can interfere with your day-to-day activities or decrease your quality of life.
+Allergies can even be life-threatening.

 The allergist treats asthma and allergies

 An allergist is a physician who specializes in the diagnosis and treatment of asthma and other allergic diseases.
-The allergist is specially trained to identify the factors that trigger asthma or allergies.
+The allergist is specially trained to identify allergy and asthma triggers.
 Allergists help people treat or prevent their allergy problems.
 After earning a medical degree, the allergist completes a three-year residency-training program in either internal medicine or pediatrics.
 Next the allergist completes two or three more years of study in the field of allergy and immunology.
 You can be certain that your doctor has met these requirements if he or she is certified by the American Board of Allergy and Immunology.

 What is an allergy?

 One of the marvels of the human body is that it can defend itself against harmful invaders such as viruses or bacteria.
 But sometimes the defenses are too aggressive and harmless substances such as dust, molds or pollen are mistakenly identified as dangerous.
 The immune system then rallies its defenses, which include several chemicals to attack and destroy the supposed enemy.
 In the process, some unpleasant and, in extreme cases, life-threatening symptoms may be experienced in the allergy-prone individual.

 See an allergist to find a solution.

 There are hundreds of ordinary substances that can trigger allergic reactions.
 Among the most common are plant pollens, molds, household dust (dust mites), cockroaches, pets, industrial chemicals, foods, medicines, feathers and insect stings.
 These triggers are called “allergens.”